REGISTER

 Notice to Creditors

-DATE SIGNED: March 8, 2024 Electronically signed by Chris Marfilius Probate Registrar STATE OF WISCONSIN, CIRCUIT COURT, PORTAGE COUNTY IN THE MATTER OF THE ESTATE OF DELBERT W. OSTRANDER Notice Setting Time to Hear Application and Deadline for Filing Claims (Informal Administration) Case No. 24PR15 PLEASE TAKE NOTICE: 1.
+DATE SIGNED: April 11, 2024 Electronically signed by Chris Marfilius Probate Registrar STATE OF WISCONSIN, CIRCUIT COURT, PORTAGE COUNTY IN THE MATTER OF THE ESTATE OF Charles W. Hart Notice Setting Time to Hear Application and Deadline for Filing Claims (Informal Administration) Case No. 24PR31 PLEASE TAKE NOTICE: 1.
 An application for informal administration was filed.
-2. The decedent, with date of birth October 31, 1931 and date of death December 10, 2022 was domiciled in Portage County, State of Wisconsin, with a mailing address of 4931 80th Street South, Wisconsin Rapids, WI 54494.
-3. The application will be heard at the Portage County Courthouse, Stevens Point, Wisconsin, before Chris Marfilius, Probate Registrar, on April 3, 2024 at 9:00 a.m.
+2. The decedent, with date of birth 10/13/1924 and date of death 11/19/2023 was domiciled in Portage County, State of Wisconsin, with a mailing address of 2538 Dubay Colony Road, Junction City, WI 54443.
+3. The application will be heard at the Portage County Courthouse, 1516 Church Street, Stevens Point, Wisconsin, before Chris Marfilius, Probate Registrar, on May 15, 2024 at 9:00 a.m.
 You do not need to appear unless you object.
 The application may be granted if there is no objection.
-4. The deadline for filing a claim against the decedent's estate is June 19, 2024.
+4. The deadline for filing a claim against the decedent's estate is July 17, 2024.
 5. A claim may be filed at the Portage County Courthouse, 1516 Church Street, Stevens Point, Wisconsin.
-6. The publication is notice to an persons whose names or address are unknown.
-If you require reasonable accommodations due to a disability to participate in the court process, please call 715-346-1490 prior to the scheduled court date.
-Please note that the court does not provide transportation.
-STEPHEN E WLACZAK OF HILL & WALCZAK OFFICE 214 WEST GRAND AVENUE, OFFICE 23, P O BOX 398 WISCONSIN RAPIDS, WI 54495-0398 Telephone: 715-421-0333 Bar Number 1016893 Publish March 21, 28 & April 4, 2024 WNAXLP
+6. This publication is notice to any persons whose names or address are unknown.
+If you require reasonable accommodations due to a disability to participate in the court process, please call 715-346-1364 prior to the scheduled court date.
+Please note that the court dose not provide transportation.
+Attorney Ashley J. Reimer/glm 106 McDill Avenue, Suite 100 Stevens Point, WI 54481 Telephone 715-544-8393 Bar Number 1064834 Publish April 18, 25 May 2, 2024 WNAXLP

 SAFETY TIPS